This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 - Cynar - This is the key ingredient.
 It runs about $30+ for a bottle, but if you love savory and/or unusual cocktails, you'll use it!

-- beet juice - Use 100% beet juice.
-Many bottles contain a mix of juices (including some fruit juice), and it may mess with the flavor profile.
+- beet juice – Use 100% beet juice.
+Many bottles contain a mix of juices (including some fruit juice), and it will mess with the flavor profile.

 - savory or aromatic bitters - I use Bittermen's Scarborough Savory Herbal Bitters.
 There are many suitable options including the widely available Angostura Bitters.